-- 14.1 Where a person alleges - 14.1.1 an employee (or a relative of an employee) has sought or received a gift or benefit that is, or could reasonably be taken to be, intended or likely to create a sense of obligation on the part of the employee to a person or to influence the employee in the performance or discharge of the employees functions or duties; or - 14.1.2 an employee has failed to record, or correctly record, details of a gift or benefit received by the employee (or a relative of an employee) on the gift and benefits register; or - 14.1.3 the CEO has not appropriately maintained a register for gifts and benefits received by employees of the council, - 14.2 A complaint must be given to the Chief Executive.
-In the case of a complaint against the Chief Executive Officer, a complaint must be given to the principal member of the Council, except in circumstance where it would be inappropriate to do so (such as where legislation requires the matter to which the complaint relates to remain confidential). - 14.3 A complaint will be investigated and resolved according to the industrial and human resource procedures of the Council.
+- 14.1 Where a person alleges - - 14.1.1 an employee (or a relative of an employee) has sought or received a gift or benefit that is, or could reasonably be taken to be, intended or likely to create a sense of obligation on the part of the employee to a person or to influence the employee in the performance or discharge of the employees functions or duties; or - 14.1.2 an employee has failed to record, or correctly record, details of a gift or benefit received by the employee (or a relative of an employee) on the gift and benefits register; or - 14.1.3 the CEO has not appropriately maintained a register for gifts and benefits received by employees of the council, - 14.2 They may submit a complaint alleging that an employee of Council has contravened or failed to comply with the Code of Conduct for Council Employees, as prescribed in Schedule 2A of the Local Government (General) Regulations 2013. - 14.3 A complaint must be given to the Chief Executive.
+In the case of a complaint against the Chief Executive Officer, a complaint must be given to the principal member of the Council, except in circumstance where it would be inappropriate to do so (such as where legislation requires the matter to which the complaint relates to remain confidential). - 14.4 A complaint will be investigated and resolved according to the industrial and human resource procedures of the Council.